BMW sues air conditioning suppliers over price fixing

-BERLIN (Reuters) - BMW (BMWG.DE) is suing two of its suppliers over price fixing on air conditioning components, the German carmaker said on Wednesday.
+BERLIN (Reuters) - BMW is suing two of its suppliers over price fixing on air conditioning components, the German carmaker said on Wednesday.

 The case was first reported in the Handelsblatt newspaper, which said that BMW was suing France’s Valeo and Japan’s Denso for damages of 141 million euros ($155.4 million).